Anger, tantrums and other big emotions

 If your deaf child has a hearing sibling, our ‘Me and my deaf brother or sister’ activity books (one for siblings aged 5 and under and another for siblings aged 6 and up) might help them understand and empathise with their deaf sibling.

-There’s not one tip for anger and tantrums that will work with every child or every situation, but for the most part, anger and tantrums are ways for children to communicate what they can’t put into words.
-You may find it helpful to start with figuring out the unmet need behind the feelings.
+There’s not one tip that will work with every child or every situation, but for the most part, anger and tantrums are ways for children to communicate what they can’t put into words.
+You may find it helpful to start with figuring out the reason behind the feelings.

 Struggles with communication